ethereum-oasis-op/baseline/core/persistence/README.md

 ## Baseline State Tracking

-To help track the status of baselined documents and data fields: `import { BaselineState } from @baseline-protocol/types`
+To help track the status of baselined documents and data fields: `import { State } from @baseline-protocol/types`